ruby/www.ruby-lang.org/en/news/_posts/2014-12-18-ruby-2-2-0-rc1-released.md

 ---

 We are pleased to announce the release of Ruby 2.2.0-rc1.
-From this RC1, we don't change nothing but bug fixes.
+After RC1, all changes will be limited to bug fix only.
 The final release of Ruby 2.2.0 is scheduled on December 25, 2014.

 Ruby 2.2 includes many new features and improvements for the increasingly